Feastio

 Our dining experience at La Petite Grocery in New Orleans was going perfectly.
 The setting, service, and food matched my expectations, and so it was on to dessert.

 Kel and I love our sweets, so we almost always order something for dessert.
-When we see several options that light up our eyes, we'll each order our own and share.
+When we see several options that catch our eye, we'll each order our own and share.

 I chose the chocolate chess pie with tamari milk chocolate ganache, smoked pecans, cane sugar Chantilly, and dehydrated chocolate mousse.